primeroIMS/primero/CONTRIBUTING.md

 ##Example of creating a separate branch for your feature or user story:

 * Move to the correct branch.
 For example `git checkout maint_1.3`
-* Create a new branch with an appropriate name (<b>also add a story number if there is one and a short description</b>) and switch to the branch
+* Create a new branch with an appropriate name (**also add a story number if there is one and a short description**) and switch to the branch
 `git checkout -b <your_branch_name>` 1833_add_follow_up_forms could be an example of the branch name.
-* Work on this branch as normal (<b>regularly pulling/rebasing to keep up to date and avoid conflicts.
-Also run tests before and after rebase with master</b>).
+* Work on this branch as normal (**regularly pulling/rebasing to keep up to date and avoid conflicts.
+Also run tests before and after rebase with master**).
 After committing your code, push as normal to your new branch
 `git push`
 * On github, navigate to your branch and raise a pull request.
 * After that you can checkout to master or create a new branch for the next feature or bug